REUTERS AMERICA NEWS PLAN FOR MONDAY DEC 21

 Obama chides Republicans for lack of alternatives on Islamic State

 HONOLULU - President Barack Obama said his administration is open to some "legitimate criticism" for failing to adequately explain its strategy to counter Islamic State, though he chided Republican presidential candidates for criticizing his policy without offering an alternative.
+In a Dec.
+17 interview aired on NPR public radio at 5 a.m. on Monday, Obama attributed his low approval ratings for how he has handled terrorism to the saturation of Islamic State attacks in the media after the Nov.
+13 attacks in Paris that killed 130 people.
 (USA-OBAMA/ISLAMIC STATE (PIX), moved at 5 a.m., 417 words)

-SHENZHEN - At least 91 people are missing after a huge mound of mud and construction waste spews out of an overfull dump in a southern China boomtown and buries 33 buildings.
-(CHINA-LANDSLIDE/ (UPDATE 9, PIX, TV, GRAPHIC), moved, by Paul Carsten, 600 words)
+SAN BERNARDINO - Bail and detention hearing for Enrique Marquez, accused of transferring assault weapons used by two others in the Dec.
+2 San Bernardino shootings, at 1 p.m.
+ET.
+(CALIFORNIA-SHOOTING (PIX), expect by 2 p.m., 300 words)

 Oil prices hit 11-year low as global supply balloons

 LONDON - Brent North Sea crude oil prices hit their lowest level in more than 11 years on Monday, driven down by a relentless rise in global supply that looks set to outpace demand again next year.
+Oil production is running close to record highs and, with more barrels poised to enter the market from nations such as Iran, the United States and Libya, the price of crude is set for its largest monthly percentage decline in seven years.
 (GLOBAL-OIL/ (UPDATE 8, GRAPHIC), moving shortly, 500 words)

-ZURICH - Suspended FIFA president Sepp Blatter and European soccer boss Michel Platini are both banned from soccer for eight years by the Ethics Committee of football's global governing body.
-(SOCCER-FIFA/ (UPDATE 4, PIX, TV), moved, by Simon Evans, 650 words)

--- The host of the Miss Universe pageant mistakenly announced the wrong winner on Sunday and she had to give up the crown and hand it over to a 26-year-old actress and model from the Philippines.
-(USA-MISSUNIVERSE/ (UPDATE 3, PIX), moved, by Joseph Ax and David Bailey, 582 words)

 CAMPAIGN